• Skip to primary navigation

 • ×

-Home » Filipino Desserts » Filipino Ube Puto
+Home » Vegetarian Filipino Recipes » Filipino Desserts » BEST Filipino Ube Puto

-Here’s a delicious ube puto topped with cheese for a simple and healthy dessert or snack!
-They are made with a perfect combination of rice flour, purple yam, milk, and ube extract then steamed to deliciousness!
+Here's a delicious and easy to make Ube Puto topped with the classic Filipino cheese for a simple and dessert or snack!
+These are made with a combination of rice flour, purple yam, milk, and ube extract then steamed to deliciousness!

 Looking for more Ube flavored desserts?
 Try my Ube Pancakes, Ube Donut Holes or the popular Ube Ice Candy!